Compression Sock Guide

 Understanding the Different Compression levels

-• Mild (8-15 mmHg): Ideal for daily wear, providing gentle compression to relieve fatigue and minor swelling, commonly used for long periods of sitting or standing.
+• Mild (8-15 mmHg): Ideal for daily wear or diabetic support.
+Provides gentle compression to help relieve leg fatigue and minor swelling, and is commonly used during long periods of sitting or standing.

-• Firm (20-30 mmHg): Often recommended for moderate to severe varicose veins, significant swelling, post-surgery recovery, and managing symptoms of venous insufficiency.
+• Firm (20-30 mmHg): Often recommended for moderate to severe varicose veins, significant swelling, post-surgery recovery, and management of venous insufficiency symptoms.

-• Extra Firm (30-40 mmHg): Reserved for serious medical conditions under professional guidance, such as chronic venous insufficiency and severe edema.
+• Extra Firm (30-40 mmHg): Typically reserved for more serious medical conditions and should be used under professional guidance.
+Commonly prescribed for chronic venous insufficiency and severe edema.

 Material Options: